temporalio/documentation/README.md

 yarn assemble
 ```

-Run the auto-formatter after the Workflow Execution is completed.
+After the Workflow Execution is completed, run the auto-formatter.

 ```bash
 yarn format
 ```

-**Make your changes in the *source files*  named in the configuration file.**
-For instance, if you find a typo under "What is a Task?" (located in the Workers section of the Temporal docs website), open [docs/concepts/what-is-a-task.md](https://github.com/temporalio/documentation/blob/main/docs/concepts/what-is-a-task.md) and make the edit directly there.

-### How to create a new guide configuration
+### How to create a guide configuration

 Guide configurations are stored in `assembly/guide-configs`.

-They are more or less organized to reflect the intended output in the `docs` directory, however this is purely for file management purposes and does not affect where the guide output is written to.
+They are more or less organized to reflect the intended output in the `docs` directory; however, this arrangement is purely for file management purposes and does not affect where the guide output is written.

 Guide configurations link independent source nodes together into a guide-style narrative.
-Some of the guide-level metadata is supplied directly in the guide configuration, while the rest is generated from the source nodes.
+Some of the guide-level metadata is supplied directly in the guide configuration, and the rest is generated from the source nodes.
 For example, the “keywords” and “tags” metadata are generated from the source nodes attached to the config.

 Example configuration: